Portuguese bond yields fall 10 days before election

 * Unexpected rise in German business morale -Ifo

-* German Bunds hit new one-month lows (Updates prices, adds U.S. data)
+* German Bunds hold around one-month lows (Updates prices, adds Ifo data, Portugal detail)

 By Marius Zaharia and Lisa Barrington

-Portugal outperformed all the large euro zone debt markets, where yields were little changed.
+Portugal outperformed all the large euro zone debt markets, where yields were flat or slightly higher.

-Polls showed the ruling alliance between Portugal’s Social Democrats and the CDS-PP was leading the opposition before a general election on Oct.
-4. That suggests political continuity for the country, which has been praised for its reform efforts.
+The country will hold a general election on Oct.
+4 and polls showed the ruling alliance between the Social Democrats and the rightist CDS-PP ahead of the opposition.
+This suggested political continuity for the country which has been praised for its reform efforts to recover from a debt crisis and exit a bailout.

 There was still little prospect of a majority government and some in the market remain concerned that a hung government might undermine Lisbon’s economic recovery.